rahul-ghimire-au6/ola-uber-clone/README.md

 # ola-uber-clone
 click on **documentation.pdf** for the documentation
-If you want to use **migrations and seeders** please check the **dev branch**.
+If you want to use **migrations and seeders** please check the **dev branch**. click on documentation.pdf for Swagger documentation or else you can also read the following

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Ola-Uber-Clone